-Waist trainers are a popular method of instantly appearing slimmer and also aid you in taking off a few inches in the process.
+Hourglass women waist trainers are a popular method of instantly appearing slimmer and also aid you in taking off a few inches in the process.
 It is a type of high compression shapewear that constricts your midsection to keep it at a certain size for long periods of time.
-Through regular use, your waistline will eventually adapt and reduce in size.
+Through regular use, your waistline will eventually adapt and reduce in waist size.
 This result is especially seen in the classic waist trainer with an inner bone structure.

 For most beginners, the thought of trying one on may seem overwhelming, painful, and scary.
-Still others think that waist trainers were only made for parties or as an accessory at the gym.
+Still others think that tummy belts were only made for parties or as an accessory at the gym.

-In reality, there are now countless types of waist trainers with different styles, materials, and levels of compression to cater to any occasion and outfit.
+In reality, there are now countless types of waist trainer with different styles, materials, and levels of compression to cater to any occasion and outfit.
 There are even some made for daily wear!

 What is a waist trainer usually made of?